 color of sand to balance the weight of the room.

-Your attention to detail, your will for the stark exposes your creation to
+Your attention to detail, your will for the stark exposes your creation to the impossibility of

 chance, of occasion because your real gift is design—

 She’s in a poem that looks and smells like real life (No, it’s not a poem, it’s

 poetry with nothing to do, never anything to do …)

 It’s important how she looks at you, through you, past you—she still looks for your signal,